pliniker/mo-gc/doc/Project-RFC.md

 Nested GC-managed pointer structures must be immutable in those relationships, the added cost on the application threads is the requirement for persistent data structures.
-This is necessary to avoid data races between the application and GC threads.
+The main downside of this is the extra allocations and garbage generated.
+In some circumstances there could be enormous amounts of garbage generated, raising the overall overhead of using the GC.

-At least this one language/compiler safety issue remains: referencing GC-managed pointers in a `drop()` is currently considered safe but is of course unsafe as the order of collection is non-deterministic leading to possible use-after-free.
+At least this one language/compiler safety issue remains: referencing GC-managed pointers in a `drop()` is currently considered safe as the compiler has no awareness of the GC, but doing so is of course unsafe as the order of collection is non-deterministic leading to possible use-after-free in custom `drop()` functions.

 # Compatibility